McGill-ECSE321-Fall2021/project-group-03/README.md

 [Click this link to see our Project Report](https://github.com/McGill-ECSE321-Fall2021/project-group-03/wiki/Project-Report)

 ## Deploying the Front End
 In order to deploy the front-end, run npm run dev.
 This will deploy a session of the front end to the designated host configured in the config files of the project.
-By default it will be deployed on a local server with port 8087 (differs from port 8080 which is used for back-end calls)
+By default it will be deployed on a local server with port 8087 (differs from port 8080 which is used for back-end calls).
+Note that on occasion, when being redirected to a page it can show a blank screen.
+Refreshing the page fixes this issue.

 ## Deploying the Back End
 In order to run our application, follow these steps: